alonkrifcher/webtest/documentation-jekyll-master/_collections/iOS/01_Push_Notifications/02_Troubleshooting.md

 Appboy provides a ["Push Message Error Log" within the Developer Console][27].
 This error log provides a variety of warnings which can be very helpful for identifying why your campaigns aren't working as expected.
 These warnings include but not are limited to:

 - Errors in integration
-- APNS Push Token & GCM Registration ID Invalidation
+- APNs Push Token & GCM Registration ID Invalidation

 ![Push Error Log][26]